 To find out if Ipswich is at least typical of surrounding communities, the first chart here overlays Ipswich on Rowley, and the second chart here overlays Ipswich on Newburyport.
 Ipswich doesn't look atypical when compared to surrounding communities.
 Although Ipswich's population age/sex distribution is skewed, it's just one of many nearby exurban communities that are similarly skewed.

 Surprisingly, even Newburyport shows the same skewness.
 Given that Newburyport has a reputation as a tourist town and is it's own thriving economic center, it seemed likely that the Newburyport population would be skewed in a different way from exurbs such as Ipswich.
 This isn't the case though; from the population age/sex distribution chart alone you wouldn't guess that Newburyport is a tourist town.

 Comparing Ipswich with other nearby communities that are more urban, such as Beverly and Peabody, solves the mystery of where the people of childbearing age and the young children are: they're in these more urban areas.

-Apparently what happens is many young couples start out in the more urban areas (maybe because housing is cheaper there), and many babies are born there.
+Apparently what happens is many young couples start out in the more urban areas and many babies are born there.
 But after having babies, families often move farther out, perhaps to what seems like a better (or at least more familiar) environment for raising kids (and perhaps because they can now afford it).

 Peabody seems like more of a mature community than most other more urban areas on the North Shore, with more (often immigrant) seniors than other communities.
 So the expectation is Peabody's population age/sex chart will be skewed a little differently.
 This is indeed the case, but the difference is less than expected.
 In Peabody the surfeit of people of childbearing age isn't as pronounced, and the portion of elderly people is larger.